anderssh/ash-netbox/README.md

 ## Description

 Puppet module for installing and configuring Netbox, an IPAM (IP Adress Management) tool initially conceived by the network engineering team at DigitalOcean.
-[The documentation for Netbox can be fount here](https://netbox.readthedocs.io/)
+[The documentation for Netbox can be found here](https://netbox.readthedocs.io/)

 ## Setup

-### What netbox affects **OPTIONAL**
+### What netbox affects

-If it's obvious what your module touches, you can skip this section.
-For example, folks can probably figure out that your mysql_instance module affects their MySQL instances.

-If there's more that they should know about, though, this is the place to mention:

-* Files, packages, services, or operations that the module will alter, impact, or execute.
-* Dependencies that your module automatically installs.
-* Warnings or other important notices.
+This module installs and configures Netbox.
+Netbox needs PostgreSQL and Redis to work, and this module can optionally handle that too.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

 If your module requires anything extra before setting up (pluginsync enabled, another module, etc.), mention it here.